kagisearch/kagi-docs/docs/kagi/faq/sales-tax-vat.md

 ## Why is my account showing “no invoice history”?
 This was a result of a migration to a new merchant of record.
 We can still get your past invoices on demand, let us know which ones do you need by emailing support@kagi.com.

+## Why am I unable to add prepaid credit to my account?
+This restriction happens when you haven't entered a billing address and the system is unable to determine the appropriate tax for your subscription.
+To remove the restriction, please select a country or region using the dropdown in the [add prepaid credit](https://kagi.com/settings?p=account_topup) page.